dannymagnus/CI_MS3_MitsurukiFMS/README.md

 ## Project Goals

 - The Fleet Management System is the beginning of a real world application for an automotive company engineering company.
 Mitsuruki has been used as a fictional as not to infringe any brand or copyright.
+- It enables users to submit feedback from testing vehicles from within a engineering test fleet, so faults can be investigated and remedied before components go to mass production.
+- It also enables users to manage the list of available vehicles.

 ### User Goals
 - Be able to search vehicles from an automotive engineering fleet to pick vehicles with feature fitments I wish to assess.